scarpazza/battlecruiser/README.md

 ## Deliverables

 The M-122 keyboard (Part No. 1395660) uses an RJ45 connector and needs an adapter (Soarer's converter) to be used in contemporary PCs.
-Soarer's converters are inexpensive and easily available on eBay and.
+Soarer's converters are inexpensive and easily available on eBay.

 I am posting:
 * a Soarer's converter configuration file that remaps the keyboard to convenient keystroke sequences